-Generally, you must file a return for the first guarter in which you pay wages subject to social security and Medicare taxes, and for each quarter thereafter until you file a final return.
+Generally, you must file a return for the first quarter in which you pay wages subject to social security and Medicare taxes, and for each quarter thereafter until you file a final return.
 Use Form 941-SS if your principal place of business is in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, or the U.S. Virgin Islands, or if you have employees who are subject to income tax withholding for these jurisdictions.

-- Use Form 941-SS to report the following amounts. - Wages/tips subject to social security and Medicare taxes. - Both the employer's and the employee's share of social security and Medicare taxes. - Additional Medicare Tax withheld from employees. - Current guarter's adjustments to social security and ٠ Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Credit for COBRA premium assistance payments.
+- Use Form 941-SS to report the following amounts. - Wages/tips subject to social security and Medicare taxes.

+• Both the employer's and the employee's share of social security and Medicare taxes.

+• Additional Medicare Tax withheld from employees.

+• Current quarter's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance.